ArcBlock/forge-js/examples/simple/README.md

 # Simple Forge App

-> This is an simple app powered by forge and forge-node-sdk, it just uses forge-core and send standard transactions supported by forge core.
+> This is an simple app powered by forge and forge-sdk, it just uses forge-core and send standard transactions supported by forge core.

 ## Files